projectgus/yamdwe/README.md

 Inevitably some content will not import cleanly, so a manual check/edit/cleanup pass is almost certainly necessary.

+## Dokuwiki Plugin Features

+Yamdwe supports some features in Mediawiki that aren't supported by a base Dokuwiki installaton.
+To display these elements Dokuwiki plugins are required:

+* `<blockquote>` tags in Mediawiki can use the [blockquote plugin](https://www.dokuwiki.org/plugin:blockquote) in Dokuwiki.
+* `<math>` tags in Mediawiki can use the [MathJax plugin](https://www.dokuwiki.org/plugin:mathjax) (or similar) in Dokuwiki.

+You only need the plugins for any features that you are using in your Mediawiki and want to keep using as-is.

 ## Exporting users

 This step is optional, but it's nice as it matches the user names in the imported revision history with actual users in dokuwiki.